ned14/outcome/doc/md/03-tutorial.md

 	.globl	main
 	.type	main, @function
 main:
-.LFB3280:
 	.cfi_startproc
 	movl	$8, %eax
 	ret
 	.cfi_endproc
 ~~~
 Yes, that's exactly one assembler instruction which simply returns 8.
 The fact you used Outcome has
-entirely disappeared from runtime overhead.
+entirely disappeared from runtime overhead because the compiler has completely eliminated the considerable

-To achieve this level of optimiser strength reduction on the big three compilers took a great deal of
-tedious trial and error structuring the implementation just right such that your code using Outcome
-doesn't have to.
+quantities of C++ which could have been executed.
 Enjoy!